richtaur/richtaur.github.io/src/post/hello-world.md

 tags: [art]
 ---

 This is obligatory.
-With every new thing I do, I can't help myself but start with a tropey Hello World.
+With every new thing I make, I can't help but start with a tropey Hello World.
 Hi!